Quansight-Labs/uarray/docs/index.rst

 The second is to allow a way to separate the interface from implementation, and easily allow a way to switch an implementation.

-Relation to the NumPy Duck-Array Ecosystem
+Relation to the NumPy duck-array ecosystem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :obj:`uarray` is a backend/dispatch mechanism with a focus on array computing and the